Hawk Surprises

 Holiday Snaps – Part 1

-I imagine many people make a list of stuff they will need to take when they go on holiday: swimsuit, sunglasses, sun cream ….. bat detector, night vision googles, trail camera, GoPro camera and moth trap.
-Our packing list may not be 100% conventional, but for me these are all part of the fun of going somewhere new – essentials for discovering the wildlife in and around our holiday cottage.
+I imagine many people make a list of stuff they will need to take when they go on holiday: swimsuit, sunglasses, sun cream, bat detector, night vision googles, trail camera, GoPro camera and moth trap.
+My packing list may not be 100% conventional, but for me these are all part of the fun of going somewhere new – essentials for discovering the wildlife in and around a holiday cottage.
 Last month in northern Lancashire, just south of the Lake District was no exception.
 The main target may have been the 2 new butterfly species in the last blog post, but we’re always keen to see what else is around.

 In the end it was a bit windy for a lot of the week, so I only managed to put the moth trap out once, but it still produced some species that we’ve never seen in our own garden.
 This Mullein Wave was completely new to me, looking like a larger version of a Small Dusty Wave.